 So for this article about the best safe countries for active holidays we are looking at each destination relative to others in the same region.
 The idea is to pick out the gems where you can have an adventure holiday, but risks and hassle are both minimised.

 With that in mind, it’s worth adding that nowhere is 100% safe.
-Covid19 is affecting countries worldwide, so travel risks are currently different to normal (what this post is based on).
-However, it is clear that some countries are safer than others, plus some destinations are much better set up for travel and far less hassle for tourists.
+For example, Covid19 made travel risks very different to normal.
+It is clear that some countries are safer than others, plus some destinations are much better set up for travel and far less hassle for tourists.

 Being a Brit I would always use the FCDO (formerly FCO) travel advice as a gauge for how risky a destination is.
-While none of the countries on this list are high risk, it’s always worth checking the latest travel advice, particularly during the Covid19 Pandemic.
+While none of the countries on this list are high risk, it’s always worth checking the latest travel advice.

 Part of easy adventure travel is seamless entry into a country.
 If getting a visa requires weeks of advance notice, a visit to an embassy or an extortionate fee then it is not easy to visit.